BruceEckel/functional_error_handling/Slides.md

 - Stop using exceptions
 - Functions return a “package” combining the answer + potential error
-- We can do this with a *Type union*:
+- We can do this with a *type union*:

 **`comprehension2.py`**